Lights and buoys

 Body: yellow and blue vertical stripes; pillar or spar, size dependant on location.

-Topmark: a standing / upright yellow cross
+Topmark: a standing / upright yellow cross: a unique, new topmark.

 Light: Al Oc Bu Y 3s